harmony 鸿蒙UIAbility Lifecycle

 // ...

-// Subscribe to the WindowStage events (having or losing focus, or becoming visible or invisible).
+// Subscribe to the WindowStage events (having or losing focus, switching to the foreground or background, or becoming interactive or non-interactive in the foreground).

 try {